 Because WordPress is so vastly popular with developers, there’s nearly a plugin for everything you want.
 That’s good because it cuts down on development time and offers fast solutions to seemingly big problems.
-But it’s also bad because no version controls allow WordPress plugins to break the CMS frequently.
+But it’s also bad because WordPress’ lack of version controls leads to plugins breaking the CMS frequently.
 Also, many WordPress plugins expose sites to security breaches, like hacks.

 Craft CMS, on the other hand, is less popular and its plugin market is much smaller.
-Craft has most of the core plugins you’d want, but it’s not in the 1,000’s like WordPress.
-This means a Craft CMS plugin is less likely to expose your site to a security issue.
+Craft has most of the core plugins you’d want, but their number is not in the 1,000’s like WordPress.
+This means that a Craft CMS plugin is less likely to expose your site to security issues.

 Let’s be real, WordPress customer support means Googling and hoping for the best.
 Often, you can find the remedy to your WordPress troubles after some hard search work.
 With Craft CMS, you use their Slack support system, and you’ll get live chat answers.

 Expedited Slack support is a massive win for Craft CMS.
 But it’s important to remember, Craft CMS costs.
 If you want updates, you’ll pay $99 (sometimes $59) per year.
 And that doesn’t count the original, one-time $299 project cost you already paid.
 Simplicity and problem-solving cost money, that just makes sense.

 When you need to find a solution to a WordPress problem, there are lots of WordPress developer communities at your fingertips.
 Because WordPress is open source, there is no shortage of help online.
 However, you don’t often find the solution you are looking for by way of the first proposed remedy.
 Usually, it takes a little time.